 Besides, many countries have set up biometric infrastructures to control migration flows to and from their territories.

-We describe in details three examples of such application:
+We describe in details three examples of biometric databases:

-- The ambitious European Entry/Exit System (EES) to be put in place in 2020.
+The ambitious European Entry/Exit System (EES)to be put in place in 2022.

 #4 Healthcare and subsidies